makrai/notes/chowdhery2204-PaLM-pathway.md

   * all trained either on English data or diverse multilingual sets.
 Other
   * specific non-English languages, such as Zeng+ (2021) for Chinese
   * all variants of the Transformer architecture (Vaswani+ 2017).
 The
-* improvements in these models have primarily come from one or more of the foll
+* improvements in these models have primarily come from one or more of
   * scaling the size of the models in both depth and width;
   * increasing the number of tokens that the model was trained on;
   * training on cleaner datasets from more diverse sources; and